JoseLlarena/Britfone/README.md

-* **strict IPA versus traditional phonetic symbols**: the phonetic symbols are strictly as defined by the IPA, as opposed to how they have traditionally been used in the linguist literature.
+* **strict IPA versus traditional phonetic symbols**: the phonetic symbols are strictly as defined by the IPA, as opposed to how they have traditionally been used in the linguistic literature.
 In particular:

   - /ɐ/ instead of traditional /ʌ/
   - /ɹ/ instead of traditional /r/